Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

       StandardProof proof;
     case provisional:
       ProvisionalProof proof;
+    case same_standard:
+      SameStandardProof proof;
-    case same_head:
+    case same_provisional:
-      SameHeadProof proof;
+      SameProvisionalProof proof;
   };
 } TransparencyProof;
 ~~~

 The `transparency_log_id` field specifies the Transparency Log that the proof
-comes from.
-The `proof_type` field specifies the type of proof that follows:
+comes from, while the `proof_type` field specifies the type of proof that
+follows.

+When `proof_type` is set to `same_standard`, this indicates that the inclusion
-- `standard`: The proof of inclusion is against a log entry that is currently
+proof is against the same tree head that was specified  in the
-  published by the Transparency Log, but more recent than the User Agent may be
-  aware of.
-- `provisional`: The proof of inclusion is against a log entry that is not yet
-  published by the Transparency Log, but will be published within a bounded
-  amount of time.
+`SupportedTransparencyLog` structure for the chosen Transparency Log.
+These
+proofs are verified as follows:

+- Verify that the ClientHello advertised a standard tree head type for the
+  chosen Transparency Log.
+- For the advertised tree head, verify that the rightmost log entry's timestamp
+  is within the bounds set by `max_ahead` and `max_behind`.
+- Verify that `SameStandardProof.subtree.{first_valid, invalid_entries}` do not
+  exclude `SameStandardProof.subtree.position`.
+- Interpret `SameStandardProof.subtree.inclusion` as an inclusion proof for the
+  log entry at `position` where the full subtrees are already known.
+- Compute the root hash of the Log Tree and verify that it matches the retained
+  value.

+When `proof_type` is set to `same_provisional`, this indicates that the
-- `same_head`: The proof of inclusion is either against the same provisional
+inclusion proof is against the same provisional tree head that was previously
-  head that originated `TransparencyRequest.bearer_token` (if present), or
-  otherwise against the same version of the Transparency Log tree advertised in
-  `TransparencyRequest.supported`

-User Agents verify the proof by the following steps:

-1. Verify that `transparency_log_id` is a known Transparency Log that was
-   advertised in the ClientHello extension.
-2. If `proof_type` is `standard`:
-   1. Verify that `SubtreeInclusionProof.pos`
+provided by the host.
+These proofs are verified as follows:

+- Verify that the ClientHello advertised a provisional tree head type for the
+  chosen Transparency Log.
+- For the advertised tree head, verify that the rightmost log entry's timestamp
+  is within the bounds set by `max_ahead` and `max_behind`.
+- Verify that the previously-retained `first_valid` and `invalid_entries` do not
+  exclude `SameProvisionalProof.position`.
+- Interpret `SameProvisionalProof.inclusion` as an inclusion proof for the log
+  entry at `position` where the full subtrees are already known.
+- Compute the root hash of the Certificate Subtree and verify that it matches
+  the retained value.

 # Certificate Authority